What are health inequalities?

 While health in Fife (as well as in Scotland more generally) is improving, long-term health inequalities persist.
-These can have a knock-on effect on people's ability to get and keep a job, achieve their goals and take part fully in their community - meaning that everyone is worse off.
+These can have a knock-on effect on people’s ability to get and keep a job, achieve their goals and take part fully in their community.
+Access latest health inequalities data for Fife.

 What affects our health and wellbeing?